-This example says that nobody else stole a cookie but John and Bill.
+This example says that nobody else but John and Bill stole a cookie.
 Consequently, exhaustive focus is not compatible with additive particles, like too.
-I do not see a good reason to introduce, in addition to exhaustive focus, the notion of identification focus that expresses an identity statement, as in 'The ones who stole a cookie are John and Bill'
+I do not see a good reason to introduce, in addition to exhaustive focus, the notion of identification focus that expresses an identity statement, as in The ones who stole a cookie are John and Bill.

 As a final focus type I would like to mention scalar focus, also called emphatic focus.
-In it, the alternatives are ordered, and the focus denotation often is the least or greatest element.
+In this case, the alternatives are ordered, and the focus denotation often is the least or greatest element.
 Scalar particles like even or at least require scalar focus, as well as strong polarity items such as in [Wild HORses]F wouldn't drag me there.

-3.8 Representation Formats for Focus
+3.8 Representation formats for focus